 Keep in mind that the lower the f-number you select, the blurrier the background.

 Don't let the technical terms intimidate you.
-As long as you take note of the simple equations above and use them frequently, you’ll have better grasp of DoF in due time.
+As long as you take note of the simple equations above and use them frequently, you’ll have better grasp of depth of field in due time.